 After hearing a tape of Saudino spouting racism, Murphy made a public statement for the sheriff, a former GOP party man turned Democrat, to resign.

-Now the former sheriff said Murphy’s sanctuary state policies; his administration’s edicts to hinder state law enforcement agencies from working with federal Immigration and Customs Enforcement (ICE) personnel, and the Progressive’s movement to pressure county jails not to take ICE inmates are among the reasons for his return to the Republican Party.
+Now the former Bergen County Sheriff said Murphy’s sanctuary state policies, his administration’s edicts to hinder state law enforcement agencies from working with federal Immigration and Customs Enforcement (ICE) personnel, and the progressive movement to pressure county jails not to take ICE inmates are among the reasons for his return to the Republican party.

 “I cannot support a governor and an administration that lay out the red carpet for illegal aliens and refuse to help federal agencies enforce U.S. law,” said Saudino.
 “And I know a lot of Democrats who feel the same way.”